LemonFountainPerson/The-Lemon-Engine/Documentation.md

 -> Functions starting with a lowercase letter are intended to operate a core function for the engine and should not be changed unless the core functionality of the engine needs to be changed.
 Conversely, functions that start with a capital letter are intended to be modified or added to in order to facilitate your game.

 -> The FunctionResult enum defines a few simple exit conditions for functions to take - these can be used to clarify why a function is returning, primarily for debugging purposes.
+For compatibility, 0 is still success (LEMON_SUCCESS) and -1 is generally error (LEMON_ERROR).

--> The playercontroller is intended to be able to be swapped out for a custom one, and should only require a PhysicsRect structure to be added in order to keep it compatible with other engine functions.
+-> The playerController is intended to be able to be swapped out for a custom one, and should only require a PhysicsRect structure to be added in order to keep it compatible with other engine functions.
 Objects however, are not.
 All functions that use objects will assume it contains the variables that the engine defaults with.
 While data may be added to objects for custom function, no variable should be removed.
+Any added variable should be initialised in the createNewObject function.

 -> Some functions will purposely abstract its process or take a more roundabout algorithm in order to facilitate eligability: the only exception to this are extremely perfomance-sensitive functions such as those used in rendering sprites.

--> Any enums which define data categories that re expected to be expanded/added to contain an additional UNDEFINED_XXX value to denotes where the defined data ends.
-This means when checking for out of bounds data (at least in the > 0 direction) you may simply check if [data] < UNDEFINED_DATA.
+-> Any enums which define data categories that are expected to be expanded/added for a game will contain an additional UNDEFINED_XXX value to denote where the defined data ends.
+This means when checking for out of bounds data (at least in the > 0 direction) you may simply ensure [data] < UNDEFINED_DATA.

+-> The keyboard array doesn't map to a standard keyboard layout and is only a size of 256 for backwards compatibility.
+Keys from A to Z can be found by indexing the char values (i.e. keyboard['A'] will yield the state for the 'A' key.)
+Other keys such as predefined JUMP and INTERACT are defined in the LemonKeys enum.
+In general, 0 means unpressed and 1 means pressed, but for single inputs you can alter the entry to 2 to signify that the key is still being held but was taken as an input for something.

+-> The deltaTime, gameRunning and frameThrottle variables are all global variables usable across all files in the engine, but in general only deltaTime need be used in this way; frameThrottle and gameRunning are handle by the RunLemonEngine function.

 # Engine Initialisation